 Applicants are required to:

-- Demonstrate that the project outcomes will have a direct impact on audience members to realize and change the way they interact with the environment and can prevent climate change;
+- Demonstrate that the project outcomes will have a direct impact on audience members to realize they can prevent climate change and inspire them to change the way they interact with the environment;

-- Demonstrate a record of sustained artistic output;
+- Demonstrate a record of sustained and successful artistic output;

 - Explain how this funding will positively impact you and the development of your work;